Ukraine puts captured Russians on stage. It’s a powerful propaganda tool, but is it a violation of POW rights?

 “Still, the bottom line is that prisoners of war should not be propaganda tools,” wrote Dunlap.

-Andrew Stroehlein, European Media Director at Human Rights Watch, wrote on Twitter that “although it may seem in some videos that POWs are free to speak as they wish, they are held captive by another military force, and it’s almost impossible to judge from one video the conditions they face.”
+Andrew Stroehlein, European media director at Human Rights Watch, wrote on Twitter that “although it may seem in some videos that POWs are free to speak as they wish, they are held captive by another military force, and it’s almost impossible to judge from one video the conditions they face.”

 Gregory S. Gordon, an international criminal law scholar, said protections for prisoners of war have shifted as the nature of wars has changed.